Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Experiments

-\begin{itemize} \item If $R^2$ is close to $1$~(low $\mathrm{SSE}$), the surrogate model approximates the behavior of the black-box model very well.
-Hence, $f_b$ can be used instead of $f$. \item If $R^2$ is close to 0~(high $\mathrm{SSE}$), the surrogate fails to approximate the black-box, hence cannot replace $f_b$. \end{itemize}
+\begin{itemize} \item if $R^2$ is close to $1$~(low error), the surrogate model approximates the behavior of the \emph{black-box} model very well.
+Hence, the surrogate model $f$ can be used instead of the black-box model $f_b$. \item if $R^2$ is close to 0~(high error), the surrogate fails to approximate the \emph{black-box}, hence cannot replace $f_b$. \end{itemize}